lukegustafson/golf-horse-sigbovik/README.md

 * auroch: 564 bytes
 * auroch_v2: 561 bytes, using the same code as the original auroch, but encoder improvements that found a better multiplier and compressed data
 * auroch_v3: 559 bytes.
 Replaced "^=" with "=" to save one byte, and further encoder improvements that saved another byte of compressed data
 * auroch_v4: 556 bytes.
-Replaced the loop termination condition to save three bytes
+Replaced the loop termination condition to save two bytes in expectation, plus a byte saved in compressed data due to luck